-Appendix B. Separation Analysis shows the results by separation type the protected group and veterans during the prior affirmative action plan period to evaluate and identify potential action area(s) for retention strategies for the 2022-2024 plan year.
+The Separation Analysis below shows the results by separation type including females, racial/ethnic minorities, individuals with disabilities and veterans during the prior affirmative action plan period to evaluate and identify potential action area(s) for retention strategies for the 2024-2026 plan year.

-The separation percentages were derived within the separation type by protected group or veterans to identify impact on protected group members including veterans.
+The separation percentages were derived within the separation type by protected groups to identify impact on protected group members including veterans.
 There are two examinations in this worksheet: